 Many gardeners repot tomato plants, meaning, they start the tiny seeds in a small cell, and as the plant grows they replant it in a larger and larger container.
 Every time that they do that, they remove the bottom leaves and plant the seedling as deep as possible to allow more roots to grow from the stem into the soil and produce a larger and stronger root system.

 I do it a little differently.
 I usually start my tomato seeds in 4-inch by 4-inch containers and fill them with just a little bit of soil when I plant the seeds in the center.
 As the seedlings grow, I add more soil around them.
 This prevents me from needing to repot the tomato plant.
+Make sure to check out my video “NO Repotting Tomato Seedlings!” on my YouTube channel to see how I do this.

-Also, before you are going to be able to transplant your tomato plants to the garden, you are going to have to harden them, this means gradually getting them used to the outside world.
+Before you are going to be able to transplant your tomato plants to the garden, you are going to have to harden them, this means gradually getting them used to the outside world.
 I explain in more detail about the hardening process in my post about transplanting seedlings so make sure to check it out.

 Planting Matt’s Wild Tomato Plants…